QUANTUM-TOX - Revolutionizing Computational Toxicology with Electronic Structure Descriptors and Artificial Intelligence

 2. When it is possible to assess different chemicals, the very large number of descriptors limits understandability.

-Therefore, new methodologies are needed to address those shortcomings.
+Therefore, new methodologies are needed to address these shortcomings.

 This project will develop a new type of descriptor, totally based on quantum mechanics, that can cover the whole chemical space and relies on a small number of parameters that are easily interpretable.

-• Can be related to the new trends in toxicology regarding the use of pathways information.
+• It can be related to the new trends in toxicology regarding the use of pathways information.

 In fact, it is a powerful tool to allow accurate toxicology predictions solely on the basis of biochemical and chemical insight.